The Twins Almanac for June

 Twins Hit Team Record Four Triples

-Johnny GorylBernie AllenDon Mincher, and Earl Battey combine for a team record four triples as the Twins score in five straight innings from the second through the sixth for a 6-2 home win over the Yankees.
+Johnny GorylBernie AllenDon Mincher, and Earl Battey combined for a team record four triples in a 6-2 home win over the Yankees on this date in 1964.

 June 2, 1982

-The Twins fall 4-2 in Cleveland for a team record 14th straight loss.
-They were in last place (obviously) in the seven-team American League West, TWENTY games behind the Angels.
-They finished the season with 102 losses, 33 games behind the Angels.
+The Twins fell 4-2 in Cleveland for a team record 14th-straight loss on this date in 1982.
+They were in last place (obviously) in the seven-team American League West—TWENTY games behind the Angels.
+They finished the season with 102 losses—33 games behind the Angels.

 June 2, 1986